Renormalizing the Quark-Meson-Diquark Model: Renormalized Approach

 Note that the diquark wave function renormalization, \(Z_\Delta\), is associated with single particle states and, in this regard, is not directly linked to any physical observable.
 One can always fix \(Z_\Delta\) to an arbitrary constant at a fixed scale, which in turn rescales the fields and consequently modifies the values of other model couplings.
 Here, we choose to fix this parameter in vacuum.
 In contrast, the remaining parameters can be related to physical observables involving multi-particle states that are, for example, realized through certain scattering or decay processes.
 To this end, we define a set of vacuum parameters that can be associated with these physical quantities.

-The pion decay constant is directly related to the chiral condensate in vacuum \footnote{This identity assumes that the residue of the pion propagator at its pole is normalized to one.
-This condition can always be achieved by choosing an appropriate $Z_\phi$, which we have implicitly done here.
-For comparison, in \cite{Carignano:2014jla, Carignano:2016jnw}, the choice $Z_\phi=1$ was made, with the residue included explicitly.} which is determined as the solution of the gap equation evaluated for vanishing diquark condensate
+The pion decay constant is directly related to the chiral condensate in vacuum\footnote{This identity assumes that the residue of the pion propagator at its pole is normalized to one.
+This condition can always be achieved by choosing an appropriate $\tilde Z_\phi$, which we have implicitly done here.
+In contrast, in Refs.~\cite{Carignano:2014jla, Carignano:2016jnw}, the choice $Z_\phi=1$ was made.
+The relation between the pion decay constant and the chiral condensate was then given by $f_\pi = \sigma/\sqrt{Z_\pi}$, where $Z_\pi^2$ is the residue of the dressed pion propagator at the pion pole.}